14.1 Compulsory Additional Modules - OFA

 14.6 Criteria for assigning students to sections, optional courses and workshops

-The preferences stated by students with regard to sections and workshops will be allocated according to the following criteria:
+The preferences indicated by students with regard to sections and workshops will be allocated according to the following criteria:

 Sorting by decreasing parameter G values